 Where to park at Lake Crescent

-Lake Crescent is a fantastic road trip from Seattle!
+Lake Crescent is a fantastic road trip from Seattle and it’s now one of our favorites!
 It is nestled in the Olympic Mountains, and there are several spots along the lake where you can park near the highway.
 There are also different parking areas you can park at, such as trail spots.
 We personally parked at Spruce Railroad TrailHead because we wanted to do the hike and visit Devils Punch Bowl.

 Do you need a park Pass for Lake Crescent?